 - First up explore Pūkaha National Wildlife Centre on a family tour and wander through the bush to meet eels, kaka, tuatara, takahē and the giant weta sculpture.

-- Next stop is Queen Elizabeth Park, an awesome spot for kids in Masterton with a huge playground, flying fox, miniature train and pedal boats, mini-golf, and BMX and skate park.
+- Next stop is Queen Elizabeth Park, an awesome spot for kids in Masterton with a huge playground, flying fox and pedal boats, mini-golf, and BMX and skate park.

 - Get out on the water at Queen Elizabeth Park in a pedal boat, visit the deer park, or have a round of mini golf.